Interquartile mean

-The interquartile mean (IQM) (or midmean) is a statistical measure of central tendency based on the truncated mean of the interquartile range.
-The IQM is very similar to the scoring method used in sports that are evaluated by a panel of judges: discard the lowest and the highest scores; calculate the mean value of the remaining scores.
+The interquartile mean (IQM), also called midmean, is a statistical measure of central tendency based on the truncated mean of the interquartile range.
+The IQM is very similar to the scoring method used in sports that are evaluated by a panel of judges: "discard the lowest and the highest scores; calculate the mean value of the remaining scores".

 Calculation

 In calculation of the IQM, only the data between the first and third quartiles is used, and the lowest 25% and the highest 25% of the data are discarded.